 Ids are art.
 They expand one’s linguistic mind into the creatively graphic.
 They are personal aesthetic expression.
 Artists should prefer drawing their language creatively to writing it with dead phonetic scratches.
 As I write in ids I spontaneously create and play and improve.

 Ids are philosophy.
-In order to represent an idea graphically, one must confront and struggle with what the idea really means.
+In order to represent an idea graphically, you must confront and struggle with what the idea really means.

 Ids are scholarship.
 They teach what the roots of words are and the relationships among words.
-They clear away the fog of unknowingness about our own language.
+They clear away a fog of unknowingness about our own language.